Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/monster-hunter.md

 # Unnerving Composure
 Starting at 7th level, when you have the frightened condition, you can end that condition on yourself at the end of your turn.

-# Hunter's Consistency
+# Unerring Consistency
 Starting at 13th level, once per turn when you roll lower than your Intelligence modifier on a damage die, you can replace the value of that roll with your Intelligence modifier.

-#
+# Finishing Strike
-Starting at 17th level,
+Starting at 17th level, when you hit with an attack, you can deal maximum damage instead of rolling.

+Once you use this feature, you can't do it again until you finish a short or long rest.